 Netflix Added 6 New Movies And TV Shows Today

-If you don’t see anything that catches your interest, you can always head through here to check out some of the other content releasing on Netflix throughout the remainder of July.
-And as always, stay tuned for further updates on what’s coming to the service in the future.
+Of course, if none of this appeals to you, you can always head through here to check out some of the other stuff coming to Netflix throughout the remainder of July.
+And as always, watch this space for further updates about all of the content heading to your favorite subscription services in the near future.

 Source: What's On Netflix